10 Things To Do For Your Dev-Self

 Such shows are, for example, Upload and Mythic Quest (my personal favorites, but no worries – I won’t spoil anything ).

 “Upload” uses the pretty common idea of “uploading yourself to the cloud”.
 It tells a story about a guy who gets his consciousness uploaded to a cloud, where he has certain limitations like a data quota, and where he stumbles across a lot of amusing scenarios.
 My favorite one would have to be where he’s swiping left to get a supposedly free drink from a machine, only to find out that he actually needs to pay for it.
 Freemium gaming trauma intensifies.

 The benefits of joining such a community are countless.
-From my few years of experience in such groups, I have learned a lot about a variety of topics, be it things related to developer employment, self-learning, staying up-to-date with latest tech, hypes and trends etc. Also, the people you get to know are fascinating and each come to this field with their own special experiences, perspective and knowledge, which everyone can benefit from.
+From my few years of experience in such groups, I have learned a lot about a variety of topics, be it things related to developer employment, self-learning, staying up-to-date with the latest tech, hypes, and trends, etc. Also, the people you get to know are fascinating and each come to this field with their own special experiences, perspective, and knowledge, which everyone can benefit from.